 A luxurious retirement

 Having said this, the amount you will need to save will depend on your personal circumstances.
-Whether you are planning on retiring at 55, 60 or even later, for instance, will obviously have a large bearing on how much you should be putting away each month.
+Whether you are planning on before 60, at 60 or even later, for instance, will obviously have a large bearing on how much you should be putting away each month.

 To achieve a more luxurious retirement, a couple in their 20s will need to save £572 a month, going up to £744 when that couple reaches their 30s, £1,075 when they’re in their 40s and £1,741 once they reach their 50s.